Braxton Hicks Contractions

 When You Should Seek Medical Attention

-- Strong contractions that are happening every 5 minutes for at least an hour
+- Strong contractions that happen every five minutes for at least an hour

-- Noticeable change in baby’s movements, especially if movements have decreased
+- Noticeable change in your baby’s movements, especially if the movements have decreased